replayio/docs/content/test-suites/cypress/configuration.md

 description: ''
 ---

-import { Callout, Tabs } from 'nextra/components'
+import { Tabs } from 'nextra/components'

 # Configuration
 There are different modes and strategies that help you create your recordings more effectively.
 By default, every test is recorded, but you can choose to create your recordings only when problems appear, saving costs and time.